jiwon1118/eda-ji/README.md

 ![LGTM](https://i.lgtm.fun/1yei.gif)
 presidents ranked by mentions of ('You Want to know') in their speeches!
++ Possible to output the total count of how many times the keyword was mentioned in all speeches by each president.
 ### USE
 ```
 $ pip install eda-ji